chef/chef-oss-practices/community-membership.md

 The following apply to the part of codebase for which one would be a reviewer in an [CODEOWNERS] file (for repos using the bot).

-- member for at least 3 months
+- Member for at least 3 months
 - Primary reviewer for at least 5 PRs to the codebase
-- Reviewed or merged at least 20 substantial PRs to the codebase
+- Reviewed or merged some large (relative to the project) number of substantial PRs to the codebase.
+In the case of a high activity project like Chef, or Habitat we suggest that number be around 20 PRs.
 - Knowledgeable about the codebase
 - Sponsored by a subproject approver
   - With no objections from other approvers